 The Gamo air rifle is impressive and a lot of fun to shoot.
 As the name says, Varmints will soon be scarce in the area.
 When I got the box off the front porch, I took it to my shop, opened everything up, laid everything out to take inventory, and ensured everything was there.
 I read the owner's manual on how to install the scope.
 It's no big deal; everyone can do this, but you will want to use a dot of Loctite on the threads to keep everything where you left it.
 I put up a box (foreshadowing) on one end of my shop, set up an old table on the other as a bench rest, used a hand jacket as a high-speed rest, and got to work trying to zero the crosshairs.

-As a tip to everyone else, this is not the Red Ryder BB gun in my youth.
+As a tip to everyone else, this is not the Red Ryder BB gun of our youth.
 If you set up a box to work as a trap, fill it with very dense stuff to stop the pellets, or you will make a fine decoration in the sheetrock behind the target.

 Suppose you have never zeroed a scope, especially one that just got put on the gun.
 In that case, this is a time for much patience and maybe even returning after supper or the next day's patience.
 To make sure everyone understands, horizontal and vertical adjustments are made by turning the screws one click at a time, and you will want to count them and write them down to know where you are from where you started.
 To keep it simple, every time I turned the adjustment one click, the pellet moved about eight of an inch on the target when I finally got it to hit the rings so I could keep track of my adjustments.
 All it takes is a stable place to shoot from and patience.
 You can't screw this up unless you let frustration take over, then good luck keeping anything on the track.